linaspurinis/minecraft-timer/README.md

 ### For Parents

 **Approve Time Extension:**
-1. Receive Telegram message with 4-digit code
+1. Receive Telegram message with inline buttons
-2. Decide if you want to approve
-3. Tell child the code (or don't!)
+2. Tap "✅ Approve" to grant time (or "❌ Deny" to decline)
+3. Done!
+The system responds instantly

 **Remotely Monitor:**
 - All requests show computer name, time, and current play time
 - Works from anywhere you have Telegram access
+- One-tap approval from your phone
 - Full audit trail in Telegram chat
+- Each message updates to show "APPROVED" or "DENIED" status

 ### For Kids